What is User Analysis: A Complete Guide with Methods & Tools11 min read

 Say you noticed that the user segment of new signups exhibits high churn.
 So you aim to eliminate churn and increase retention.

 You can do so with a tailored onboarding flow and track what percentage of users have completed the steps in it.
-This way, you’ll see what causes a drop-off and how you can eliminate this friction point.
+This helps you identify user drop-offs for re-engagement and spot high-friction steps that need improvement.

 Step 3: Collect user analytics data